-Orthotics are devices placed inside the shoes with the purpose of restoring our natural foot function.
-Many common complaints such as heel pain, knee pain and lower back pain are caused by poor foot biomechanics.
+Orthotics are devices placed inside your shoes with the purpose of restoring our natural foot function helping aid your recovery.
+Many common complaints such as foot pain, knee pain and lower back pain are caused by poor foot movement patterns.

-Biomechanics is the science that studies the body’s movements during walking, running and sports.
-The most common form of bad foot biomechanics is over-pronation, which is the dropping of the arches and rolling inwards of the feet and ankles, and affects an estimated 70% of the population.
-Orthotic insoles correct over-pronation and realign the foot and ankle bones to their neutral position, restoring natural foot function.
+The most common form of a bad foot movement pattern is over-pronation, or ‘’fallen arches’’, which affects an estimated 70% of the population.
+Orthotic insoles correct this over-pronation and help to realign the foot and ankle bones to their neutral position, restoring natural foot function.
 In turn, this will help alleviate problems not only in the feet, but also in other parts of the body, such as the knees, hips, and lower back.

 First of all, orthotics do a lot more than support the arches.
-Orthotics realign the feet and ankles, and restore deficient foot function.
+Orthotics help realign the feet and ankles if they are not in a normal position.
+They restore normal foot position and function.
 In addition, orthotics enable a more even weight distribution, taking pressure off sore spots (e.g. the heels, the ball of the foot, corns in between toes, and bunions).

 They also provide some degree of shock absorption, but this is not their main purpose.
 The main purpose of an orthotic insole is to improve foot function, in many cases reducing pain and preventing serious problems and injuries in the future.